Say you were going to a casual brunch or dinner party, and you wanted to bring something sweet for everyone to eat and enjoy.

 But you don’t want anything too heavy or overpowering – just a simple, effortless dessert to finish the meal without weighing anyone down.

 This recipe is definitely what I’d make – a moist yogurt cake with marmalade glaze.

 This cake offers a subtle sweetness and a light, spongy texture.
-The citrus adds to the fresh taste, and the yogurt makes the center very moist.
+The citrus adds to the fresh taste, and the whole-milk yogurt makes the center very moist.
 Plus, the marmalade glaze sweetens everything perfectly.

 Though I am tempted to use our hot chili zucchini marmalade to see if I can play with the combination of sweet and spicy!

 It’s an extremely simple recipe, made with ordinary kitchen staples like flour, sugar, lemon, eggs, and yogurt.
 But even with these basic ingredients, you can still make a delicious dessert that you’ll want to bring to every gathering.